classicvalues/com.unity.cv.datasetvisualizer/visualizer_readme.txt

 - The tool cannot open a dataset that has no labeler data (bounding boxes, semantic segmentation, etc.)
 - On Windows: a warning appears when launching the app (This can be ignored)
-- 3D bounding boxes are not rendered properly when the camera is inside the box
+- When the camera is placed inside of a labeled 3D bounding box, the visualization of the 3D box does not display correctly.